Introduction

 Mt.
 Manaslu is the eighth highest mountain in the world with an altitude of 8,163m/26,781ft above sea level, impressively standing as a part of the Nepalese Himalayas in the west-central part of Nepal.
 The word Manaslu is derived from the Sanskrit language which means “MOUNTAIN OF THE SPIRIT”.
 Mt Manaslu was first ascended by a Japanese expedition team in 1956.

 Officially organized Mt.
-Manaslu Expedition trip with Adventure Mountain Nepal Trekking and climbing team also offers a beautiful experience of Manaslu Circuit Trekking which is one of the popular trekking trails in Nepal.
+Manaslu Expedition trip with Adventure Mountain Treks team also offers a beautiful experience of Manaslu Circuit Trekking which is one of the popular trekking trails in Nepal.
 Along the pre-climbing trekking trip, we can have a chance to view 10 major peaks over 6,500 meters from sea level including a few numbers of peaks above 7,000 meters.

 Trip Features: